MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-custom.md

 The value of custom fields must be mapped to the corresponding fields in Dynamics 365 Finance using a custom extension.

-Considering an example scenario, in invoice capture, there is a field with logical name “cus_udfdate”.
+Considering the following example.
+In invoice capture, there is a field with logical name “cus_udfdate”.
 This field will be mapped to the CashDiscountDate field in the invoice header of Dynamics 365 Finance.
 Below is the sample code:

 using Newtonsoft.Json.Linq;